 On the other hand, if your age in in 40’s or 50’s, the possibility of rupture is relatively higher than younger generations.
-Over the age of 45, abnormal blood vessels are more likely to have a rupture.
-The more abnormal blood vessels in the Achilles tendon increases, the weaker the tissue becomes.
+Over the age of 45, problem blood vessels are more likely to have a rupture.
+The more problem blood vessels in the Achilles tendon increases, the weaker the tissue becomes.
 Due to this reason, even a slight strain of daily activities can cause a rupture.

 However, it is important to check your condition of Achilles tendon by ultrasound scan examination.
 If you are worried about your symptom, we recommend you visit a doctor.?

 Depending on what kind of injection you will have for Achilles Tendinitis.
 A medication called Steroid is an excellent medicine in terms of suppressing inflammation, but we don’t recommend you have it in Achilles tendon.
 Because it weakens your Achilles tendon after taking a few times and causes a rupture of your tendon.

 Also, there are injections of hyaluronic acid, which do not weaken the tendon, but are not very effective either.

 In conclusion, it is not advisable to take injections blindly.
 It is important to visit a specialized medical institution for proper treatment.